Using encryption while backing up files

 from the Tools menu.
 This opens the following screen.

 This screen is used to either encrypt/decrypt a single file or every file in a folder.
-When Include sub-folders is checked, files will be included recursively.IMPORTANT:
+When an Included sub-folder is checked, files will be included recursively.IMPORTANT:

 This tool does not change the file name when it is either encrypted or decrypted.